 Creditors are notified and allowed to file claims in probate court.
 Creditor claims must be paid or resolved before the court will allow the transfer of the decedent’s assets to his heirs.
 Probate ends with a court order discharging the personal representative and conveying probate assets as directed in the will.

 Probate is administered by a special civil court division referred to as “probate court.”
 Probate entails filing with the court descriptions of the decedent’s assets and giving notice to the decedent’s creditors.
 Disputes among heirs about the interpretation of the decedent’s will and disagreements with the decedent’s creditors are resolved in probate court.
-The probate process requires preparation and filing of several statutory forms, several orders issued by the probate judge, and in some cases court hearings and trials.
+The probate process requires the preparation and filing of several statutory forms, several orders issued by the probate judge, and in some cases, court hearings and trials.
 Florida law requires that the decedent’s personal representative retain a Florida attorney to assist with probate; the personal representative cannot file or conduct probate on their own.

 Why Do People Want to Avoid Probate?

-Because probate entails filing legal documents, court hearings, and attorney representation, probate in Florida is both lengthy and expensive.
+Because probate entails filing legal documents, court hearings, and attorney representation, probate in Florida is lengthy and expensive.
 Families typically have to wait six months or more to complete the probate legal process and receive their inheritance.
 Florida statutes protect attorneys’ interest by establishing attorney fees based upon a percentage of probate estate value.